Title 013 | Chapter 002 | Regulation 120E

 Section 6.

 Student Credit Hour Production.
-Thirty-five (35) percent of total university allocable resources shall be certified for distribution to each institution based on its share of total volume of weighted student credit hours earned during an academic year as established in KRS 164.092(6)(b).
+Thirty (30) percent of total university allocable resources shall be certified for distribution to each institution based on its share of total volume of weighted student credit hours earned during an academic year as established in KRS 164.092(6)(b).

 (1)

 Credit hour weighting by course level and discipline shall be in accordance with the Public University Funding Model Earned Credit Hour Production Weighting Index.
-Credit hours earned by non-resident students shall be given one-half (0.5) the weight of those earned by resident students in comparable programs of study; and
+Credit hours earned by non-resident students shall be given one-half (0.5) the weight of those earned by resident students in comparable programs of study.
+Beginning fiscal year 2024-2025, credit hours earned by non-resident students shall be given three-quarters (.75) the weight of those earned by resident students in comparable programs of study and resident undergraduate non-traditional age students shall be given twice the weight of those earned by traditional age students in comparable programs of study.

 (2)

-The calculation shall not include credit hours earned by high school students taking courses for college credit.
+The calculation in subsection (1) of this section shall not include credit hours earned by high school students taking courses for college credit.

 Section 7.